 In the ordinary share, the voting right is restricted.
 If certain conditions are met, then they can vote.
 In the non-voting ordinary shares, there is no right for the shareholders to give their vote.

-These kinds of shares have the right to receive a fixed amount of dividend every year.
+These kinds of shares have the right to receive a fixed amount of dividends every year.
 The company can choose to issue dividends to the preferred shareholders.
-These kinds of shares are mainly nonvoting.
+These kinds of shares are mainly non-voting.

-The company can easily choose to make different classes of shares such as Class A, Class B and with this; they can also offer privileges to the shareholders.
+The company can easily choose to make different classes of shares such as Class A and Class B, and with this they can also offer different privileges to the shareholders.

-These kinds of shares are a combination of preference share and redeemable share.
+These kinds of shares are a combination of preference shares and redeemable shares, hence the name.

-A company can issue share that will not pay dividend until all the classes of shares received a minimum amount of dividend.
+A company can issue shares that will not pay dividends until all the classes of shares received a minimum amount of dividend.

-There are some specific laws in Singapore.
-According to this particular law, the private limited company must have limited their shareholders in between 1 to 50.
-They cannot exceed their shareholders not more than 50.
-An individual should purchase shares of company in order to become a shareholder.
+There are some specific laws in Singapore that relate to being a shareholder.
+According to one law in particular, the private limited company must have limited their shareholders in between 1 to 50.
+They cannot exceed past 50 shareholders.
+An individual should purchase company shares in order to become a shareholder.
 Eventually, they will be the owner of the company after buying the share of the company.
-Shareholders have also some responsibilities.
+Shareholders have also some responsibilities, discussed below.

-There are various rights that shareholders can have.
+There are various rights that shareholders are entitled to have.
 These are:

 The common shareholders have the right to participate in the company’s profitability.
 In terms of profit generated by the company, shareholders also have the right to income distribution through the dividend payments.

-If the company issue new shares in public, then the current shareholder has the right to buy it.
+If the company issues new shares in public, then the current shareholder has the right to buy from this.

-They also have the right to receive dividend payment.
+They also have the right to receive dividend payments.

-Apart from these rights, there are so many rights and responsibilities that a shareholder has.
-They also have the responsibility to pay full amount of shares.
+Apart from these rights, there are quite a number many rights and responsibilities that a shareholder has.
+They also have the responsibility to pay the full amount of shares.
 They can present their voice and decisions in the general meetings of the company.
-Shareholder can easily transfer their shares according to the company’s rules and regulations.
+Shareholders can easily transfer their shares according to the company’s rules and regulations.